wilsonmar/oss-perf/puppet.md

 Puppet manifests, hierdata, and modules can be stored in a central **Puppet Master** server for distribution to all Puppet **nodes**.

-Each node **pulls** its configuration over TCP port 8140 from the Puppet Master via RPM.
+Each node **pulls** its configuration over its TCP port 8140 from the Puppet Master via RPM.
+The node sends information about itself like its OS, CPU, block devices, network collected by a facter on the node.

+The master classifies node information and defines a catalog containing dependencies in a manifest sent to a node to enforce.

-Puppet is written in Ruby on Rails for Linux (no Windows version).
+The Puppet Master is written in Ruby on Rails for Linux (no Windows version).

  <a id="NoMaster">
  ## No Master</a>